koinos/koinos-docs/drafts/reports/FOUR_CHAPTERS_CHANGE_REPORT.md

 - REST was absent;
 - messaging was described too narrowly;
-- Proof of Burn and Resources contained historical formula/parameter detail that was difficult to maintain and easy to misapply;
+- Proof of Burn and Resources contained historical formula/parameter detail that was difficult to maintain and easy to misapply without a versioned technical reference;
 - ABI, system calls, smart contracts, and serialization mixed implementation detail with incomplete or stale explanations;
 - operational instructions and system-contract internals were not consistently